-- O1 To minimise the visual impact of any development as viewed from the city, and mitigate adverse visual effects on surrounding residential areas. - O2 To avoid visually dominating nearby residential areas. - O3 To allow adjoining residential properties to receive reasonable sun and light. - O4 To maintain a visual connection from the residential area of Kelburn to the city below, notwithstanding any extension south of the horizontal mass of the existing University "wall" development. - O5 To allow the visual expression of the university's "centre of gravity" with a vertical mass that may contrast with the horizontality of the existing development.
+- O1 To minimise the visual impact of any development as viewed from the city, and mitigate adverse visual effects on surrounding residential areas. - O2 To avoid visually dominating nearby residential areas. - O3 To allow adjoining residential properties to receive reasonable sun and light. - O4 To maintain a visual connection from the residential area of Kelburn to the city below, notwithstanding any extension south of the horizontal mass of the existing University "wall" development. - O5 To allow the visual expression of the university's "centre of gravity" with a vertical mass that may contrast with the horizontality of the existing development. - O6 To promote a balanced relationship between buildings and open space on the escarpment on 320 The Terrace that avoids the predominance of built form over open space.

-Scale
+Scale and Alignment

-- O1 To achieve a transition in scale between large institutional and smaller residential buildings at the interface with neighbouring residential areas. - O2 To maintain the existing characteristic scale of street walls and degree of street enclosure.
+- 074 To achieve a transition in scale between large institutional and smaller residential buildings at the interface with neighbouring residential areas. - 082 To maintain the existing characteristic scale of street walls and degree of street enclosure. - 09 To complement and enhance adjoining patterns of building alignment and landscape treatment along The Terrace.